Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: The Flying Knot Task

-We refer to this point in the rope motion as a \textit{critical point}.
-We provide the robot with a single demonstration of the flying knot for an example of the rope state at the \textit{critical point}.
-The flying knot task can be performed in several ways.
-The variations in demonstration share the same qualitative topological contact event, as visualized in \cref{fig:demos}, allowing the use of a single type of \textit{critical point} for learning.
+We chose the moment the rope collides with itself as the critical point in this case study.
+We were heavily influenced by instructional materials which emphasized this collision state or ``strike point'' as a crucial step, as seen in \cref{fig:demos}.
+The overhand flying knot task can be performed in several ways, but the variations share the same qualitative topological contact event, as visualized in \cref{fig:demos}, allowing the use of a single definition of \textit{critical point}.
+We also chose this collision point because it is easy to detect and measure and occurs before our rope tracking system gets confused by the overlap of the rope during knot formation.
+While this moment in flying knot execution is not a perfect predictor of task success, correctly matching this state will likely lead to a knot, so we selected this contact initiation and the corresponding rope shape and velocity as the \textit{critical point}.

+We provide the robot with a single demonstration of the flying knot, with the \textit{critical point} manually annotated, for an example of the rope state at the \textit{critical point}, to provide a goal for learning the task.